louisfabrice13/CosinePearsonLayers/README.md

 Implementation in [1] automatically implements a nonlinearity (exponent $p$ in the definition), and recommends using MaxAbsPooling, which is equivalent to MaxPooling after mirroring the negative side of the activation above the x axis.

 # Background
+Luo, Zhang, Yang on "Cosine Normalization" https://arxiv.org/abs/1702.05870.
 # Motivation
+Convolution and cross-correlation do not operate as commonly narrated, i.e. by finding pixel patterns similar to the filters.
 # Objective
+Finding a better suited operation to measure similarity between input patches and filters.
 # Methods
+Cosine similarity and Pearson correlation between a patch and a filter.
 # Results
+Let's compute and see!

 # References
 [1] https://github.com/brohrer/sharpened-cosine-similarity